astrika/CalculatingPearsonCorrelationValuesforEW_dmGWAS/README.md

 Preparing for MS GWAS and GEO data analysis by EW_dmGWAS:

   i.
 Loaded raw data from GEO108000 MS brain tissue data set, normalized the values, and matched gene symbols to Agilent DNA microarray probe IDs (from specified platform: GPL13497)

   ii.
+Handled any duplicate gene probes by obtaining an average of the PCC values of duplicates

+  iii.
 Obtained the co-expression gene matrices for case/control phenotypes

-  iii.
-Reformatting the co-expression gene matrices for indicated EW_dmGWAS parameter
+  iv.
+Reformatted the co-expression gene matrices for indicated EW_dmGWAS parameter - only providing gene interactions from HPRD PPI network